safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 :point_up_2: What is happening here?

 - At the time of implementation, Helm 2 version was used.

-- It will save the Kubernetes config data from `${KUBECONFIG_DATA}` to `${KUBECONFIG}` path.
+- It will save the Kubernetes config data from the `${KUBECONFIG_DATA}` to the `${KUBECONFIG}` path.

-- `helm init` will initialize the Helm client with Kubernetes cluster.
-This command assume Helm V2 has been configured on the Kubernetes cluster.
+- `helm init` will initialize the Helm client with the Kubernetes cluster.
+This command assumes Helm V2 has been configured on the Kubernetes cluster.
 So, it will only configure `--client-only` Helm Client on the Gitlab runner server.

-- As core part of the implementation for this stage, You will be updating Helm chart release on Kubernetes or creating new release for your Helm chart.
+- As a core part of the implementation for this stage, You will be updating the Helm chart release on Kubernetes or creating a new release for your Helm chart.

-- `script` get's the Helm chart version and check if it already deployed on Kubernetes cluster.
-If not, it will install Helm chart on Kubernetes.
+- `script` get's the Helm chart version and checks if it is already deployed on the Kubernetes cluster.
+If not, it will install the Helm chart on Kubernetes.

-This post does not cover the implementation of Helm chart, you can review my sample helm chart derived from the production ready Helm chart at [Example Helm chart for the Mendix application · GitHub](https://gist.github.com/safoorsafdar/5e14a62729e02666c8bf31a2fecfebc7)
+This post does not cover the implementation of the Helm chart, you can review my sample helm chart derived from the production-ready Helm chart at [Example Helm chart for the Mendix application · GitHub](https://gist.github.com/safoorsafdar/5e14a62729e02666c8bf31a2fecfebc7)

 ## Deploy the application to the development and staging environment